rishikesh835/JS_projects/README.md

-September 1 2024  :- I have completed a Quote website September 1 2024  :- I have completed a Qr code generator September 1 2024  :- I have completed a Toast notification
+September 1 2024  :- I have completed a Quote website September 1 2024  :- I have completed a Qr code generator September 1 2024  :- I have completed a Toast notification September 1 2024  :- I have completed a Music Player